ricsanfre/pi-cluster/docs/_docs/architecture.md

 ## Networking

-A 8 GE ports LAN switch, NetGear GS108-300PES, supporting VLAN configuration and remote management, is used to provide connectivity to all Raspberry Pis (`gateway` and `node1-node4`), using Raspeberry PI Gigabit Ethernet port.
+A 8 GE ports LAN switch, NetGear GS108-300PES, supporting VLAN configuration and remote management, is used to provide connectivity to all Raspberry Pis (`gateway` and `node1-node5`), using Raspberry PI Gigabit Ethernet port.

 `gateway` will be also connected to my home network using its WIFI interface in order to route and filter traffic comming in/out the cluster.